iliakan/javascript-book/en/01-basics/04-mastering-data-types/01-string.md

 In addition to concatenation which is done by "+" operator, that's all we need in most of cases.

-Later we'll discuss regular expression, that's important in javascript also.
+Later we'll discuss regular expression, that's important in JavaScript also.

 To learn about other methods of String, you can browse <a href="https://developer.mozilla.org/en/Core_JavaScript_1.5_Reference/Objects/String">Mozilla manual</a>.